-(iv) IFRS 17 Insurance Contracts
+(iii) IFRS 17 Insurance Contracts

-IFRS 17 was issued in May 2017 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts.
+IFRS 17 was issued in May 2017, establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts.
 The objective of IFRS 17 is to ensure that an entity provide relevant information that faithfully represents those contracts as a basis for users of financial statements to assess the effect that insurance contracts have on an entity's financial position, financial performance and cash flows.
 It requires the use of discount rates, risk adjustments and introduces the concepts of contractual service margins ("CSM") in measuring contractual cash flows.
-In 2018, the International Accounting Standards Body ("IASB") proposed to defer the implementation of IFRS 17 by one year, therefore IFRS 17 tentatively applies to annual reporting periods beginning on or after 1 January 2022.